Close look on jig movements

 Arc is very effective in falling for a semi-long jig.
 It seems like the wobbling is just right as it falls in a rock or a spin.
 Cranky has various fall patterns.
 Sometimes wobbles to fall slow and sometimes falls like crazy.
 Personally I don’t find it very effective in fall.
 Gawky falls steady wobbling.
 It’s the most dependable jig for fall tactics.

-This is what happens when you initially drop the jig to the bottom.
-The line has a little tension as the jig pulls the line out of the spool.
-Because of the line tension, the jig falls tail fast.
+When you initially drop the jig to the bottom, the line has a little tension as the jig pulls the line out of the spool, and the water pushes the line away.
+Because of the line tension, the jig falls tail first, and fast.
 You can intensionally give this kind of tensioned fall after uplift action too.
+After a slow uplift, give a fast tensioned fall.
+This way you can make a change of pace, which can trigger your target to chase.

 Messiah, Spunky, Abyss, Arc, Cranky are fast to fall and work great in heavy water situations.
 Abyss is very slow in free fall right after hangtime, but when given tension, it falls right down.
 The change of pace is radical, and that’s the fun part of this jig.